The smart move for the Hawks is to trade down for more draft picks

 The other five — Andrew Wiggins, Ben Simmons, Markelle Fultz, DeAndre Ayton and Cade Cunningham — are not within shouting distance of being the best player in their class.
 Three of them have never been selected to an All-Star game.
 And at least some of them probably were better prospects than any player in this year’s crop, which is said to be historically weak.

-This isn’t to say that the No. 3 pick is some sort of magic superstar portal, and the No. 1 pick is a ticket for mediocrity.
-It’s just to make the point that identifying which player is going to be the most impactful often is really difficult.
+This isn’t to say the No. 3 pick is some sort of magic superstar portal and the No. 1 pick is a ticket for mediocrity.
+It’s just to make the point that identifying which player is going to be the most impactful is really difficult.

 Fields’ record includes two first-round picks — forward A.J.
 Griffin and guard Kobe Bufkin — who have shown promise but were picked ahead of players who’ve already been more productive.
 Fields also, of course, has his name on the trade for guard Dejounte Murray, the deal that has sunk the Hawks into their franchise-defining predicament.